solana-labs/solana/book/src/fork-selection.md

 ## Lockouts

-The purpose of the lockout is to force a voter to commit opportunity cost to a specific fork.
-Lockouts are measured in slots, and therefor represent a real-time forced delay that a voter needs to wait before breaking the commitment to a fork.
+The purpose of the lockout is to force a validator to commit opportunity cost to a specific fork.
+Lockouts are measured in slots, and therefor represent a real-time forced delay that a validator needs to wait before breaking the commitment to a fork.

-Voters that violate the lockouts and vote for a diverging fork within the lockout should be punished.
-The proposed punishment is to slash the voters stake if a concurrent vote within a lockout for a non-descendant fork can be proven to the cluster.
+Validators that violate the lockouts and vote for a diverging fork within the lockout should be punished.
+The proposed punishment is to slash the validator stake if a concurrent vote within a lockout for a non-descendant fork can be proven to the cluster.

 ## Algorithm

 The basic idea to this approach is to stack consensus votes and double lockouts.
 Each vote in the stack is a confirmation of a fork.
 Each confirmed fork is an ancestor of the fork above it.
-Each consensus vote has a `lockout` in units of slots before the validator can submit a vote that does not contain the confirmed fork as an ancestor.
+Each vote has a `lockout` in units of slots before the validator can submit a vote that does not contain the confirmed fork as an ancestor.

 When a vote is added to the stack, the lockouts of all the previous votes in the stack are doubled (more on this in [Rollback](#Rollback)).
-With each new vote, a voter commits the previous votes to an ever-increasing lockout.
+With each new vote, a validator commits the previous votes to an ever-increasing lockout.
 At 32 votes we can consider the vote to be at `max lockout` any votes with a lockout equal to or above `1<<32` are dequeued (FIFO).
 Dequeuing a vote is the trigger for a reward.
 If a vote expires before it is dequeued, it and all the votes above it are popped (LIFO) from the vote stack.
-The voter needs to start rebuilding the stack from that point.
+The validator needs to start rebuilding the stack from that point.

 ### Rollback

 Before a vote is pushed to the stack, all the votes leading up to vote with a lower lock time than the new vote are popped.
-After rollback lockouts are not doubled until the voter catches up to the rollback height of votes.
+After rollback lockouts are not doubled until the validator catches up to the rollback height of votes.

 For example, a vote stack with the following state: